-Ho Chi Minh (also known as Saigon) is one of the major cities in Vietnam, always attract a large number of domestic and foreign tourists to visit and explore.
-And as usual, to get a good feeling about your trip, whether it’s a short trip for 1- 2 days or 3 – 5 days and more, explore the land with understand about culture, history, people, life… is indispensable.
-Hope this article will bring you a lot of useful things when visiting Vietnam.
+Ho Chi Minh (also known as Saigon) is one of the major cities in Vietnam, always attracts a large number of domestic and foreign tourists to visit and explore.
+And as usual, to get a good feeling about your trip, whether it’s a short trip for 1- 2 days or 3 – 5 days and more, exploring the land with an understanding about culture, history, people, and life… is indispensable.
+Hope this article – “What to do in in Ho Chi Minh City?” during day as well as night time, will bring you a lot of useful things when visiting this famous city.

-Ho Chi Minh city is mostly interested tourists in the vibrant, colorful appearance, with crazy motorbike traffic, thousands of street food stalls.
-However, with more than 300 years of age, the city also has another corner, containing historical values with timestamps.
+Ho Chi Minh City mostly interests tourists in its vibrant, colourful appearance, with crazy motorbike traffic, and thousands of street food stalls.
+However, with more than 300 years of age, the city also has another corner, containing historical & cultural values with timestamps.

 Independence Palace

 If you are looking for a day trip to Saigon associated with the culture and history of the nation, the Independence Palace will be a great suggestion for you.
-This is a famous building in Saigon, which has survived through the nation’s resistance war against the US to save the country.
-Independence Palace is also one of the tourist attractions in Saigon classified as a special national monument.
-If you have the opportunity to visit the city, you should stop here to experience and explore this unique work.
+This is a famous building in Saigon, which has survived the nation’s resistance war against the US to save the country.

 War Remnants Museum

-Currently, the War Remnants Museum is a displaying a lot of documents, artifacts as well as real and vivid images about the period of the war against aggression and the consequences it left on the country and Vietnamese.
+Currently, the War Remnants Museum is displaying a lot of documents, artefacts as well as real and vivid images about the period of the war against aggression and the consequences it left on the country and Vietnamese.
 It can be said the War Remnants Museum is the historical museum that leaves the most emotions for visitors.
 What is displayed in the museum reflects too faithfully the image of Vietnam during the colonial period.
-With more than 20,000 photos, artifacts and films are kept, in which artifacts such as the “tiger cage”, the Viet Minh guillotine killing machine showing the cruelty of war.
-There are also many other impressive artifacts such as Agent Orange.
+With more than 20,000 photos, artefacts and films are kept, in which artefacts such as the “tiger cage”, and the Viet Minh guillotine killing machine show the cruelty of war.
+There are also many other impressive artefacts such as Agent Orange.

 On the yard outside of the building, there are tanks, planes, helicopters, cannons, etc., which were once fought in the air to repel the US.